danforthcenter/plantcv/docs/updating.md

 In order to support the installation of optional add-on subpackages, we converted PlantCV to a [namespace package](https://packaging.python.org/guides/packaging-namespace-packages/).
-To achieve this new funcitonality, existing functions had to be moved into a subpackage to maintain easy importing.
+To achieve this new functionality, existing functions had to be moved into a subpackage to maintain easy importing.
 To maintain previous behavior, PlantCV analysis scripts simply need to have updated PlantCV import syntax.
 So if you were previously doing something like: